 What You Can Expect Out Of Us

-I’m not talking about just a half-assed copy edit for spelling and grammar, either; I’m talking about an actual back-and-forth about how to make your baby shine its brightest.
-Sometimes it will be easy and fun, sometimes it might make us want to strangle one another.
-Either way, it will all be worth it in the end.
+I’m not talking about a half-assed copy edit for spelling and grammar, either; I’m talking about a genuine back-and-forth on how to make your ray of creative light shine its brightest.
+Sometimes this’ll be a fun and easy process, sometimes it might make you and your editor want to strangle one another like Chokebot from Archer.
+Regardless, it will all be worth it in the end.

-Then, once your beautiful word-thoughts have been unleashed on the world, you can trust that we will be using all the marketing tricks in our arsenal to make sure that your work gets seen by as many of the people who will enjoy it as possible.
+Then, once your beautiful word-thoughts have been unleashed on the world, you can trust that the Random Nerds team will be using all the devious marketing tricks in our arsenal to make sure your work gets seen by as many of the people who might enjoy it as possible.

-As a famous fictional coach once said, the inches we need are everywhere around us, and at Random Nerds we expect you to fight for that inch.
+As a famous fictional football coach once said, “The inches we need are everywhere around us”#, and at Random Nerds we expect you to fight for that inch.

-So when you submit something to us, let us know if you have any great ideas on how to promote it.
 Do you know someone with a sizable Twitter following who would be really interested in sharing this?
-Are you the member of some group on Facebook that would love knowing more about whatever informative thing you wrote about?
+Are you the member of a group on Facebook that would love knowing more about whatever informative thing you wrote about?
 Does Lady Gaga owe you a favor?